joshdreagan/taiga-util/README.md

 # taiga-util

+This utility can be used to convert cards from a Taiga export JSON file into Google Docs.

 ## Prerequisites

 Create a Google project, enable API access, and create a OAuth2 client.
 You can use the following "Getting Started" guides as a reference: